Ensemble distributional forecasting for insurance loss reserving: Model combination strategies for stochastic ensemble loss reserving

 A more sophisticated, while still intuitive approach is to let the combination weights be driven by the data so that the ensemble's performance can be optimised.
 A prominent example of such combination strategies in probabilistic forecasting literature is the linear pool approach \citep*{GnRa13}, which seeks to aggregate individual predictive distributions through a linear combination formula.
 The combined density function of such ``\emph{standard linear pool}''---abbreviated ``\textbf{SLP}'' can be then specified as

 at observation $y_{ij}$, where $w_m$ is the weight allocated to predictive distribution $m$ \citep*{GnRa13}.
-Constructing a linear pool ensemble usually involves two stages.
+The output of linear pools, as defined in \eqref{ensPredict}, closely resembles that of finite mixture models, with both being a weighted average of an ensemble of predictive distributions.
+However, unlike finite mixture models, the calibration of a linear pool ensemble usually involves two stages.
 In the first stage, the component models are fitted in the training data, and the fitted models will generate predictions for the validation set, which constitute the Level 1 predictions.
 In the second stage, the optimal combination weights are learned from the Level 1 predictions by maximizing (or minimising) a proper score.
 Since the weights allocated to component models should reflect their out-of-sample predictive performance, it is important to determine the combination weights by using models' predictions for the validation set instead of the training set.

 Figure \ref{fig:IllustrationofLinearPool} illustrates the modelling framework for constructing a standard linear pool (SLP) ensemble, with the following steps: \begin{enumerate} \item Partition the in-sample data (i.e. the upper triangle $D_{in}$) into training set $D_{Train}$ (shaded in blue) and validation set $D_{val}$ (shaded in orange).
 We allocate the latest calendar periods to the validation set to better validate the projection accuracy of models, which is also common practice in the actuarial literature. \item Fit the $M$ component models to the training data (i.e. $D_{Train}$), that is, find the model parameters that maximise the Log Score within $D_{Train}$ (equivalent to Maximum Likelihood estimation). \item Use the fitted models to generate predicted densities for incremental claims in the validation set, which forms the Level 1 predictions; Denote the Level 1 predictions as $\{\hat{f}_1(y_{ij}),...,\hat{f}_M(y_{ij}),i,j\in D^{val}\}$ \item Estimate the optimal combination weights from the Level 1 predictions by maximizing the mean Log-Score achieved by the ensemble, subject to the constraint that combination weights must sum up to one (i.e. $\sum_{m=1}^{M} w_m=1$) and each weight should be non-negative (i.e. $w_m \ge 0$).
 We have then